ctechfilmuniversity/project_ClimaSynth/Climasynth/Climasynth documentation.md

 4. Window the signal with ENVELOPE curve
 5. Repeat with the PERIOD

-(Danylo: It would be very useful to know exactly what each of the parameters do - screenshots of the different presets would also help here)
+(Danylo: It would be very useful to know exactly what each of the parameters do and the values i.e., ms, grain size, pitch range, octaves/semi-tones/Hz, etc. - screenshots of the different presets would also help here)